 Personal branding is a big topic on the internet and I think that it has been made so complex that people equate branding with big companies.

 Do you know that the humble beginning of branding starts with you?
-Remember that gesture that you make that is only unique to you or the words that you say that makes everyone recognize you instantly.
+Remember that gesture that you make that is only unique to you or the words that you say that make everyone recognize you instantly.
 That really is branding

 2. Google Likes Your Name

-There is this debate about the relevance of domain names when it comes to search rankings.
-So it is not surprising that one is advised to pick a domain that is unique, relevant to the niche and search engine friendly.
+There is this debate about the relevance of domain names when it comes to search rankings. it is not surprising that one is advised to pick a domain that is unique, relevant to the niche and search engine friendly.

-However, Google is becoming smart these days and they are mostly interested in quality content.
+However, Google is becoming smart these days and they are interested in quality content.
 This leaves you with the option of being creative with your personal domain name.